AtsushiHashimoto/bonito/README.md

 ```
 % bonito create (only once)
 % bonito run
-% bonito shutdown (if stop the container)
+% bonito shutdown (when you want to stop the container)
-% bonito delete (if delete the image)
+% bonito delete (when you want to delete the image)
 ```

 # USE CASE